mytharcher/hookagent/README.md

     "port": 6060,
     // Default branch which will be updated when not set in post request "defaultBranch": "master",
-    // An empty folder to place flags which task is running "runningPath": "/var/deployagent.running",

     // Projects map.
 ID: object
     "projects": {